 If you control the buying process, then first of all you can knock out the waste, the duplicate purchases, but also you can really control where your people are buying from as well.

 Today I am speaking with Martin Peirce from Zahara Software.

-Heather: Martin, you’re based in Bath.
-Can you share with our listeners, who may visit your beautiful, historic city as a tourist, where do you recommend they go for a drink?
+Can you share with our listeners, who may visit Bath, UK as a tourist, where do you recommend they go for a drink?

 Martin: That’s a really good question.
 I always start the evening in a bar called Hall & Woodhouse, which is right in the centre, and it’s a big friendly bar, and from there you can explore off anywhere.
 So that would be my tip.
 Start there, Hall & Woodhouse, and you’re surrounded then by other bars and restaurants, and you can take Bath at your stroll then.

 Heather: Yes, it is a lovely city to stroll round.
 I was there in January and it was spectacular with all the Christmas lights.

 Martin: We’re quite fortunate, ’cause it’s quite a small city, which has its problems in itself, but it’s accessible to places like London and, you know, gateways, but it’s very, very pretty.
 It’s a tourist destination, hence why you probably arrived.
 But it’s a very nice place to live, put it like that.

 Heather: Yeah, absolutely.
 My husband went to university there, so we were revisiting his uni town.

 Heather: And that very, very long, steep hill that he had to get up to the university.